thumbliner/thumbliner/fine.md

  ---

 ### The Mood
+- [ ] “Don’t get me wrong—I’m not sad, I’m just not wildly happy.”
+- [ ] “They weren’t told because they didn’t want to hear any doubts or bad news.”
 - [ ] “The question I want to answer first is not whether we go back to Albuquerque or not, but rather in what frame of mind we should be when we decide to go back or not.”
-- [ ] “It soon became apparent that the testimony of higher management was a bit muddleheaded about why they weren’t told, why the system broke down, etc. They weren’t told because they didn’t want to hear any doubts or bad news.”
-- [ ] “You see, you always envied me when I didn’t get all sorrowful and despondent about bad things—but on the other hand, I don’t get the fun of leaping around for joy when things seem to be turning out good.
-Don’t get me wrong—I’m not sad, I’m just not wildly happy.”

 ---